 Radiation protection technicians can use a number of measuring tools on the job, such as spectrometers, radiation detectors and gamma counters.
 They might inspect areas around a nuclear facility or nearby construction sites and runoff areas.
 These individuals also analyze soil, air or water samples to determine the extent of a contamination.

-The BLS reported that employment opportunities for nuclear technicians, the category that includes nuclear monitoring technicians, would increase 15%.
-The renewed interest in nuclear power was cited as a major factor for the anticipated increases.
-In May 2013, the BLS reported that the median annual salary of a nuclear technician was $72,610.
+The BLS reported that employment opportunities for nuclear technicians, the category that includes nuclear monitoring technicians, would decrease 5%.
+The expected decrease is attributed to increased pressure on traditional forms of power generation from their alternative counterparts.
+In May 2015, the BLS reported that the median annual salary of a nuclear technician was $80,260.

 Regardless of which career path a potential radiation technician takes, they will need to undergo some form of training and education.
 This may range from on-the-job training to a relevant bachelor's degree, in addition to certification in many cases.
 Job responsibilities for radiation technicians depend on the chosen career path, but can include patient treatment, diagnostic imaging or emergency response.